-Frankie “The Answer” Edgar wrestled at Clarion University of Pennsylvania.
-He also serves as assistant coach for Rutgers' wrestling team.
+- Frankie “The Answer” Edgar wrestled at Clarion University of Pennsylvania.
+He also serves as an assistant coach for Rutgers' wrestling team.

 When people offered to help him out or give advice, Frederick simply ignored it.
 He came up with some sort of excuse.
 If you go into MMA, you need both brain and brawn.
 In the case of Frederick, he was all brawn.
 Whenever he lost spars, Frederick kept complaining that he needed to go up against someone his weight.
 People who are “dumb jocks” aren't going to make it in the sport.

 That's a misconception right there.
 In MMA, you don't go trying to literally murder your opponent.
 MMA is actually the safest sport out there.
-There's less injuries in MMA than there are in Boxing, football, basketball, soccer, etc. Professional dancers and gymnasts in the span of their careers will more than likely suffer more injuries than professional MMA fighters in the span of their careers.
+There are fewer injuries in MMA than there are in boxing, football, basketball, soccer, etc. Professional dancers and gymnasts in the span of their careers will more than likely suffer more injuries than professional MMA fighters in the span of their careers.